LordZeuss/auto-authelia/README.md

 Setting up the service in Authelia is as simple as adding the service to the configuration.yml file.
 The more "Challenging" part can be configuring it with your reverse proxy.

-Authelia has documentation on implimenting it for different proxies, but I will provide instructions on Nginx Proxy Manager (NPM) as that is what I personally use, and I have the most experience with that.
+Authelia has documentation on implimenting it for different proxies.
+I have provided NPM instructions and Caddy instructions, and I just switched from NPM to Caddy myself, as I'd rather add a few lines to the Caddyfile rather than use NPM and go through all the steps.

 ---